sofiane-benhamza/chat-java-app/README.md

 java Server
 and start launching as much clients as you want with the commande : java User
-NOTE : you must launch the Server  class firstly because its TCP, if not, the app won't work propertly. contact me for any thing you may think i can help you with.
+NOTE : you must launch the Server  class firstly because its TCP, if not, the app won't work properly. contact me for any thing you may think i can help you with.